 Students should follow the guidelines below to address concerns about an instructor, change of grade, course substitutions, academic sanctions, or other instructional matters.

 Note: There are specific program appeal processes and procedures that must also be followed in fields such as Health Professions and Nursing.
 Please check with an advisor about any such standards and their relationship with the college procedures.

 Arrange for a meeting and be prepared to verbally explain the situation, indicate concerns, and suggest possible solutions.
-If this informal meeting does not result in resolution, the student should pursue further review that may include getting the advice of the division chair or program staff for the next level of consideration or petition the Admissions and Academic Standards Committee.
+If this informal meeting does not result in a resolution, the student may pursue further review that includes getting the advice of the division chair or program staff for the next level of consideration or petition the Admissions and Academic Standards Committee.

 Step 2 A: Admissions and Academic Standards

 Petition the Admissions and Academic Standards Committee for consideration of late withdrawal from all college courses or reinstatement to college following disqualification or suspension.
-Petitions for late withdrawal must be submitted within two years from the semester in which the late withdrawals is being requested.
+Petitions for late withdrawal must be submitted within two years from the semester in which the late withdrawal is being requested.
 Late withdrawals for individual classes are reviewed by the appropriate dean.
-Appeal forms are available on the Registrar’s Office website at www.nic.edu/registrar.
+Appeal forms are available at www.nic.edu/registrar.

 Step 2 B: Office of the Vice President for Instruction

 Unresolved concerns about an instructor or change of grade requests are processed by the Office of the Vice President for Instruction.
 Requests for grade changes must occur within 30 days of the start of the next term.

 Students may also appeal decisions rendered by the Admission and Academic Standards Committee or any academic sanctions imposed as a result of violation of academic integrity (appeal process for academic sanctions is detailed in the Student Code of Conduct and NIC Policy 5.06.01 and takes precedent over any process outlined herein).